The

 - providing extracurricular kindergarten activities (provided all eligible children undertake the activity, the early childhood teacher is present and participating, and the early childhood teacher includes the activity as part of their curriculum), with no cost to families

-- removing any barriers to participation for eligible children experiencing vulnerability.*
+- removing any barriers to participation for eligible children experiencing vulnerability, which should be undertaken in consultation with families.

 Where 10 or more long day care services are under a single approved provider (grantee), base subsidy funding may be distributed across services where the approved provider has entered into a service agreement with the department to permit this arrangement.
 The application of the base subsidy across multiple grantees is not permitted.